Todd McFarlane's Spawn: Plot

 Upon his return to "life", Spawn seeks out Wanda, who had apparently got over the grief of having lost Al and married another man, Al's best friend Terry Fitzgerald with whom she had had a daughter, Cyan.
 Terry, a respectable man, works as an analyst for a man named Jason Wynn.
 Wynn is a powerbroker in the CIA and secretly a black market arms dealer, amongst other things (such as the head of secret government organizations within the NSA and National Security Council).
 Wynn is revealed to be the man responsible for the death of Al Simmons due to a disagreement that the two had between each other concerning their "work".
 Jason's actions would also prove dangerous to the lives of Terry, Wanda, and their daughter as well.
 Realizing that he is no longer the man in Wanda's life, Al swears to protect her and her new family.

 The series depicts Spawn nesting in the dark alleyways, killing any who invade his newfound territory.
 Rejecting these actions as unworthy of Spawn's time and power, Malebolgia then dispatches another of his minions (a demonic creature known as the Violator that assumes the form of a short, overweight clown) to try to persuade Spawn to commit acts of violence and savagery in the name of Hell.

 Spawn struggles to fight the lure of evil, as well as seeking to escape being hunted by not only the forces of Hell, but by assailants from Heaven, who have a need to destroy the Hellspawns in order to cripple the forces of Hell so that they do not gain an edge in the escalating war between the two spiritual hosts.
 As the war intensifies, the line between the forces of good and evil become increasingly blurry.
 Spawn finds help along the way in the form of a disheveled old man named Cogliostro who was once a Hellspawn that overcame the demonic powers resting within, amongst a number of other characters.

-In the last episodes of the series, Spawn learns how to shapeshift and, appearing as Terry, makes love to Wanda, impregnating her.
+In the last episodes of the series, Spawn learns how to shapeshift and, appearing as Terry, has sex with Wanda, impregnating her.
 It is revealed that there is a prophecy that the child of a Hellspawn will play the deciding factor in Armageddon, and may be the real reason Spawn was allowed to return to Earth.